vladdou/ms4-of-stories-shop/README.md

 This project was created on Github using the following steps:
 1. Navigate to [GitHub](https://github.com/) and sign in
-2. On the left hand side above the list of your repositories click on the green button that says "New", this will create a new repository
+2. On the left hand side above the list of your repositories click the green button that says "New", this will create a new repository
 3. From the drop down menu that says "Repository templates" I choose the Code Institute Template
-4. Enter a name for the project and then click on the green button that says "Create Repository"
+4. Enter a name for the project and then click the green button that says "Create Repository"

 Before creating the Heroku app you need to add the following files in Gitpod: